 My broad research interests include therapist factors that impact therapy such as ways to bolster therapists’ training after licensure and therapists’ overall well being.
 I also have immense interest in the use and dissemination of acceptance based behavioral therapies (ABBT).

-Brief Description of Dissertation: For my dissertation, I plan to examine the efficacy of a one-day ABBT training.
-I am interested in therapist factors that help to promote and inspire continued growth with the hope that this can eventually help clients and patients with whom therapists work with.
+Brief Description of Dissertation: My dissertation examines the efficacy of a one-day continuing education training in ABBT as measured by both an ABBT knowledge based questionnaire along with a clinical application based questionnaire.
+I am also interested in therapist factors (e.g., mindfulness) that help to promote and inspire continued growth with the hope that this can eventually help the clients with whom therapists serve.

 ERP Title: Self-Care, Therapeutic Vitality, and Therapists’ Professional and Personal Development